thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

     return FruitManager.leftFruits[row] as NSString
 }
 ```
+> For more information on `NSPasteboardWriting` and what Cocoa classes conform to it, check out the [documentation](https://developer.apple.com/documentation/appkit/nspasteboardwriting).

 Returning a non-nil value from this function will make the cell draggable.
 But you can't drop it on anything just yet.
-In order to be able to drag into other apps, drag's operation mask needs to be set to work outside the app.
+In order to be able to drag into other apps, the drag's operation mask needs to be set to work outside the app.

-> For more information on `NSPasteboardWriting` and what Cocoa classes conform to it, check out the [documentation](https://developer.apple.com/documentation/appkit/nspasteboardwriting).

-Add a line to `viewDidLoad()` which sets the default operation mask for the tableView to `copy` for destinations outside the app:
+Add a line to `viewDidLoad()` which sets the default operation mask for the table view to `copy` for destinations outside the app:
 ```swift
 tableView.setDraggingSourceOperationMask(.copy, forLocal: false)
 ```